hyunholee26/hyunholee26.github.io/_pages/about.md

 I am focusing on deep learning for geospatial data, particularly satellite imagery, with an emphasis on model interpretability.
 Additionally, I am interested in the applications of deep learning in water resources management.
 Currently, I am working on waterbody segmentation, including flood detection, using satellite data and deep learning models.

-Previously, I received an M.S. degree in Computer Science from KAIST (Korea Advanced Institute of Science and Technology), where I was advised by Professor Kwangyun Wohn.
+Previously, I received an M.S. degree in Computer Science from KAIST (Korea Advanced Institute of Science and Technology), where I was advised by Dr. Kwangyun Wohn.